ionos-enterprise/testVM/README.md

 Kernel config
 -------------
-A default ".config" file is present with the name "default_kernel_config_file"
+A default ".config" file is present with the name "default_kernel_config_file". \
+This has the needed modules enabled. \
+The make in step 1 uses this config file. \

 Prechecks before running the script
 ===================================